 Make in advance

-As with many red meat dishes, these kebabs taste better if they are made some hours in advance, or even the day before.
+As with many red meat dishes, these kebabs taste even better if they are made some hours in advance or even the day before.

-Once the mince and split pea mixture has cooled, shape into round patties, cover and keep in the fridge (or they can be frozen) till required.
+Once the mince and dal mixture has cooled, shape into round patties, then cover and keep in the fridge (or freeze) till required.

-Before serving coat the patties in the egg wash and lightly fry on either side till golden.
+Before serving dip the patties in the egg wash and lightly fry on either side till golden.

 How to serve them